Adamcjc01/Linear-Regression-Calculator/README.md

 > b0 = m_y - b1 * m_x

-> n is number of observations in the data
+> n is **number of observations** in the data

-> xi and yi are ith values of a vector x and y respectively
+> xi and yi are **ith values** of a vector x and y respectively

-> m_x and m_y are the mean values of vector x and y respectively
+> m_x and m_y are the **mean values** of vector x and y respectively

 This is the output of the function *calculate_linear_coefficients* in the code.
+It only uses the in-built statistics package. note: the function can be done quicker with Numpy arrays.

-The main function creates an x and y vector to test the function with.
+The *main* function creates x and y vectors to test the function with.
 It also generates a plot to show that the function works correctly.